 When Michael Jackson died last week, TMZ, the celebrity gossip site, was first to break the news.
-It took nearly an hour for anyone in the mainstream UK media to jump on the bandwagon.
+It took nearly an hour for anyone in the mainstream

 Sky News, in desperation, simply reported that TMZ was reporting that Michael Jackson had died.
 The BBC followed suit.
 The way in which this story broke, (nicely analysed by Charlie Brooker in his column this week), showed just how important legitimacy is in the online news environment.
 There is a clear hierarchy of trust in online news.
 TMZ may well have broken the story first, but nobody really believed them.